If you like monkey bread, you’ll LOVE these Monkey Bread Muffins! They’re a cinch to put together and are ready to eat in under 20 minutes.

 Monkey Bread Muffins Recipe

-- Preheat the oven to 375 degrees.
-Grease a muffin tin and set aside.
+- Preheat the oven to 375°F. Grease a muffin tin and set it aside.

 - In a small bowl, mix together brown sugar and cinnamon.
 Set aside.

-- In a separate bowl, melt butter, then stir in your corn syrup.
+- In a separate bowl, melt butter, then stir in the corn syrup.

-- Remove from the oven and let cool before trying to remove from muffin tray.
+- Remove from the oven and let cool before trying to remove them from the muffin tray.